BillHertzing/ATAP.Utilities/SolutionDocumentation/Building.md

 Project System Tools (Structured MSBUILD log viewer) https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProjectSystemTools and http://msbuildlog.com/

 ## NuGet packages

+Both the c# code and the powershell modules need packaging.
+The two process are dissimilar, and need individual explanations

+### powershell packaging

+1) Create the .psm1 from the contents of the private and public subdirectories
+2) Update the .psd1
+3) Get the information from the .pssproj
+4) Write the .nuspec
+5) Pack the .nupkg

 ### Solution-wide
 Install the MSBuild tasks and tooing to support rapid development builds, where each build should propagate to (local) NuGet feed.
 Install-Package UtilPack.NuGet.Push.MSBuild